linux-application-whitelisting/fapolicyd/README.md

 MANAGING TRUST
 --------------
-Fapolicyd use lmdb as a backend database for its trusted software list.
+fapolicyd use lmdb as a backend database for its trusted software list.
 You can find this database in /var/lib/fapolicyd/.
 This list gets updated whenever packages are installed by dnf by a dnf plugin.
 If packages are installed by rpm instead of dnf, fapolicyd does not get a notification.
 In